log2timeline/l2tdocs/process/Style-guide.md

 Having a unified style makes it much easier to maintain the our projects.
 That means that every developer should be able to make changes in any file in the log2timeline organization without worrying about different code styles.

-# Project-specific deviations

-Some log2timeline projects systematically vary from this guide.
-Specifically:

-* [l2tscaffolder](https://github.com/log2timeline/l2tscaffolder) is not compatible with Python 2.

 # Basis

 Log2Timeline's style is based on the the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html), with specific